 The Importance of Tracking COIs for Every Subcontractor

 Tracking Certificates of Insurance (COIs) by hand is a time-consuming process.
 For contractors, it may feel easier to skip this step altogether.
-Although it seems easier to take the word of a subcontractor and believe they have the proper coverage, requesting COIs for subcontractors is necessary.
-Overall, having up to date COIs saves both time and money.
+Although it seems easier to take the word of a subcontractor and believe they have the right coverage, requesting COIs for subcontractors is necessary.

 By using SmartCompliance, contractors can request and track COIs, save time, and increase compliance for all projects.